Nemjung

-Nemjung is a mountain in the Himalayas of Nepal.
+Nemjung or Nimjung is a mountain in the Himalayas of Nepal.
 It is located approximately 150 km northwest of the Nepalese capital Kathmandu and about 25 km northwest of the eight-thousander, Manaslu.
 Its summit has an elevation of 7140 m.
 This mountain was once called Himlung Himal.

 In the 1990s, a few years after the first ascent in 1983, when demarcating the border with China, the Nepalese government changed the traditional name of Himlung Himal to another mountain about 4 kilometres north.
 The peak between them is properly called Himjung.
 It is the highest among the three peaks of Nemjung (east), Himjung (centre) and Himlung Himal range (west).

-Nemjung was first climbed via the east ridge on October 27, 1983 by a Joint expedition from Nepal and the Hirosaki University Alpine Club led by Junji Kurotaki.
-Previous attempts had been made in 1963 by a Japanese expedition from the Den Den Kyushu Alpine Club led by Hisachika Zengyou; in 1994 by a British expedition; and in 2009 by a French team.
-On October 30, 2009 a Japanese team led by Osamu Tanabe summitted Nemjung via its previously unclimbed west face and west ridge.
+Nemjung was first climbed via the east ridge on October 27, 1983, by a Joint expedition from Nepal and the Hirosaki University Alpine Club led by Junji Kurotaki.
+A previous attempt had been made in 1963 by a Japanese expedition from the Den Den Kyushu Alpine Club led by Hisachika Zengyou.
+Later summits were achieved in 1994 by a British expedition, and in 2009 by a French team.
+On October 30, 2009, a Japanese team led by Osamu Tanabe summited Nemjung via its previously unclimbed west face and west ridge.